Mandatory watercraft inspection

 Waterton Lakes National Park

 Waterton Lakes National Park is taking extra steps to protect park waters from harmful aquatic invasive species, including invasive mussels and whirling disease.
-Beginning June 2021, all non-motorized watercraft are subject to a mandatory inspection before entering the park.
+All non-motorized watercraft are subject to a mandatory inspection before entering the park.

 All visitors with non-motorized watercraft, including (but not limited to) canoes, kayaks, drift boats, paddle boats, stand up paddleboards and sailboats, must have their watercraft inspected and receive a permit.